Renewable Energy

 The Andover Community Power program presents a unique opportunity for the Town of Andover to influence the development of renewable energy resources, going above and beyond the requirements of the Commonwealth by voluntarily purchasing additional renewable energy.
 See the State’s renewable energy requirements.

-In Andover Community Power, all purchases of renewable electricity will be certified by purchasing and retiring Renewable Energy Certificates (RECs), the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
+In the Andover Community Power program, all purchases of renewable electricity will be certified by purchasing and retiring Renewable Energy Certificates (RECs), the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
 Read more about why we need RECs.

 All of the additional renewable energy in the Andover Community Power program will come from sources designated as MA Class I. These sources must be physically part of our New England electricity grid.
 This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g. Texas) that are not physically connected to our New England electricity grid.
 While those sources provide very cheap electricity, you get what you pay for: including them in the electricity mix does not move our region away from fossil fuels.